 (B) SPECIFIC DEFINITIONS.

-CLUSTER CONSERVATION DEVELOPMENT means a subdivision in which lot sizes are reduced below those normally required in the zoning district in which the development is located, in return for the provision of permanent dedicated land open space.
+CLUSTER CONSERVATION DEVELOPMENT means a subdivision in which lot sizes are reduced below those normally required in the zoning district in which the development is located, in return for the provision of permanent Conservation Area(s)open space.
 Cluster development may include zero setback lot lines at common walls to maximize the potential for common open space.
-This development concentrates buildings in specific areas on a site to allow the remaining land to be used for open space conservation, agriculture, and/or recreation.
+This development concentrates buildings in specific areas on a site to allow the remaining land to be used solely for open space conservation, agriculture, habitat, and/or recreation.

-CONSERVATION DEVELOPMENT STANDARDS PERMIT means a permit issued to allow development standards which meet the requirements specified in §9.2.27 et seq. and may involve exceptions authorized and approved by the Board of Trustees.
-This permit requires approval by the Board of Trustees.

 COMMON OPEN SPACE means that portion of an Open Space Development that is in perpetuity reserved for agricultural or recreational purposes or otherwise left in an unimproved state.
 Any portion of a Planned Development (subdivision) that is designated for the common usage of the development.
 These areas include green open spaces and may include such other uses as parking lots and pedestrian walkways.
 Maintenance of such areas is not the responsibility of the Village and shall be set forth by the development association in the form of restrictive covenants, which shall guarantee the maintenance of these areas.

-DEDICATED LAND means land set aside in perpetuity for the purpose of agriculture, recreation open space, and/or conservation open space in a conservation development.
-Maintenance of such areas is not the responsibility of the Village and shall be set forth in the form of restrictive covenants or an easement, which shall guarantee the maintenance of these areas.
+CONSERVATION AREA means land set aside and maintained in perpetuity for the purpose of agriculture, recreation open space, and/or conservation open space in a Conservation Development.
+The Conservation Area is dedicated, designated, or reserved for public or private use.

-DENSITY BONUS means the additional dwelling units allowed per acre in a Conservation Development beyond the number allowed in the underlying zone, the total square footage of said dwelling units meeting the requirements specified in §9.2.27(F).
+DENSITY BONUS means the additional dwelling units allowed in a Conservation Development beyond the number allowed in the property’s zone, the total square footage of said dwelling units meeting the requirements specified in §9.2.27(F).

-OPEN SPACE, ACTIVERECREATION means open space that may be improved and set aside, dedicated, designated, or reserved for recreational facilities such as swimming pools, play equipment for children, ball fields, court games, or picnic tables, etc.

 OPEN SPACE, COMMON means an open space within a residential development reserved for the exclusive use of residents of the development and their guests.

 OPEN SPACE, DEDICATED means land set aside in perpetuity for the purpose of providing open space for public use.